Philip Morris: 4.00% Yield Again

 It's hard to sugar-coat a double miss like this, but the company still showed 7% revenue growth, or 9.0% excluding currencies, despite a 0.5% decline in total shipment volumes.
 The company's future, heated tobacco units, shipped 9.7 billion units in the quarter after just 2.1 billion in Q3 2016.
 Year to date, net revenues are up 3.8% despite a 4.9% decline in total shipment volumes.
 You really have to appreciate the pricing power that this company has.

 There's been a lot of concern in recent years about Philip Morris's financial state, given the sharp rise in the dollar hurting results.
 The more than $26 billion net debt position is not pretty, but only a couple of billion dollars is due in the next year or so.
-In fact, there's one $2.5 billion bond that carries a very high 5.65% coupon; so if that can be refinanced down or eliminated completely there will be some nice interest savings.
+In fact, there's one $2.5 billion bond that carries a very high 5.65% coupon; so if that can be refinanced down or eliminated completely, there will be some nice interest savings.

-The high debt situation has worried investors about the condition of the dividend, but we've still seen continuous raises and in fact saw the biggest raise in a few years during Q3.
+The high debt situation has worried investors about the condition of the dividend; but we've still seen continuous raises, and in fact saw the biggest raise in a few years during Q3.
 The company is on pace to pay out about $6.5 billion in dividends this year and generate $6.9 billion in free cash flow.
 So there is in fact room to still raise the dividend.
 A little help from currencies or a return to normal capex next year could boost free cash flow by a few hundred million dollars, easing concerns even more.

 In the end, Philip Morris's shares look quite different than they did a few months ago.
 While earnings reports have not been pretty, perhaps it is more a case of expectations being too high.
 The company did still show decent growth in Q3 despite more currency pressures, and investors don't need to worry about the dividend.
 At a 4.00% yield and down more than $16 from its 52-week high, this is a name worth looking at again.